Vepr-12: Export and legal status

 The Vepr-12 is exported worldwide.
 Ownership in Russia requires only a smoothbore-gun license.

-Due to Russian law, domestic and many export versions of the shotgun are equipped with a disconnector that will render the gun unable to fire while the stock is folded (only if the length of the weapon gets less than 800 mm).
+Due to Russian law, domestic and many export versions of the shotgun are equipped with a disconnector that will render the gun unable to fire while the stock is folded (only if the length of the weapon becomes less than 800 mm).

-The shotgun is also imported into the United States.
+The shotgun was also imported into the United States.
 Early American export models have no muzzle brake and have a fixed stock rather than a folding stock.
 Later models included a fully functional folding stock.